CHAPTER 12 PROHIBITED PRACTICE COMPLAINTS; INTERPRETIVE RULINGS

 4. Evidence Not Offered at Prehearing Conference.
 If evidence is offered that was not offered at the prehearing conference, it is the responsibility of the offering party to establish why the proposed evidence was not available at the time of the prehearing conference.
 This limitation on the introduction of new evidence before the Board does not apply to evidence used for impeachment or rebuttal purposes.
 Other documentary evidence may be admitted by the Board, at its discretion, for the purpose of avoiding manifest injustice.

 § 16.
 Rights of Parties.
-Any party to the hearing has the right to be represented by counsel or by other representative, to examine and cross-examine witnesses, and to offer documentary and other evidence.
+Any party to the hearing has the right to be represented by counsel or by other representative, to examine and cross-examine witnesses and to offer documentary and other evidence.
 Stipulations may be offered with respect to any issue.
 Parties may request the issuance of subpoenas.
-The Board shall allow oral argument upon request, and, after consultation with the parties, may require briefs to be submitted.
-Any brief permitted to be filed must be filed in the original and four copies.
+The Board shall allow oral argument upon request and, after consultation with the parties, may require briefs to be submitted.
+Any brief permitted to be filed must be filed pursuant to the filing requirements of Chapter 10, section 7.
 A copy of any brief filed with the Board must be simultaneously served on all parties to the matter.
-A party's representative may testify at the hearing but the Board may require the testimony to be in question and answer form.
+A party’s representative may testify at the hearing but the Board may require the testimony to be in question and answer form.

 § 18.
 Submission of Briefs.
 The Board may request any party to submit, at any time, a written statement of position, fact or law regarding any matter relevant to a pending prohibited practice complaint.
-Briefs requested or permitted by the presiding officer of an evidentiary hearing must be filed with the Board in the original and four copies on or before the date specified, and a copy must be simultaneously served on the other party or parties.
-A brief is considered to be filed with the Board on the date it is received by the Board.
+Briefs requested or permitted by the presiding officer of an evidentiary hearing must be filed with the Board in accordance with the filing requirements of Chapter 10, section 7 on or before the date specified, and a copy must be simultaneously served on the other party or parties.
 Failure of a complainant to file a brief required by the presiding officer of an evidentiary hearing may be grounds for dismissal of the complaint.
 The failure of a respondent to file a brief required by the presiding officer of an evidentiary hearing may be grounds for entry of a default order against the respondent.
 An order dismissing a complaint or entering a default order resulting from a party's failure to file a brief must be with prejudice unless provided otherwise in the order.

 § 20.
 Amendments to Conform.
 If evidence is objected to at the hearing on the ground that it is not within the issues set out in the pleadings, the Board may allow the pleadings to be amended and shall do so freely when it will aid in the presentation of the merits of the action and the objecting party fails to satisfy the Board that the admission of that evidence would prejudice it in maintaining its action or defense upon the merits.
 The Board may grant a continuance to enable the objecting party to meet that evidence.
 Upon the request of a party at the conclusion of the hearing, the complaint or response may be specifically amended to conform to the evidence.